Marine Aircraft Group 49: 1960 through present

 HMH-772 mobilized shortly after the start of Operation Desert Storm in support of the Marine Corps' Unit Deployment Program (UDP).
 Initially sent to the 2nd Marine Aircraft Wing to augment with its sister squadron from NAS Dallas, HMH-772 was reassigned to the 3rd Marine Aircraft Wing at MCAS El Toro, CA to prepare for overseas deployment to the 1st Marine Aircraft Wing at MCAS Futenma, Okinawa, Japan.
 While deployed, HMH-772 participated in training deployments and helped evacuation efforts in the Republic of the Philippines (RP) following the eruption of Mount Pinatubo.

-On October 18, 1997, Marine Light Attack Helicopter Squadron-773, Detachment A (HMLA-773, Det A) activated at MAG-49, NAS Willow Grove with 21 Marines and 9 aircraft.
-In 1998, HMH-772 transitioned from the Sikorsky CH53D Sea Stallion to the CH-53E Super Stallion helicopter.
+On 18 October 1997, Marine Light Attack Helicopter Squadron-773, Detachment A (HMLA-773, Det A) activated at MAG-49, NAS Willow Grove with 21 Marines and 9 aircraft.
+In 1998, HMH-772 transitioned from the Sikorsky CH-53D Sea Stallion to the CH-53E Super Stallion helicopter.
 In 2000, the Detachment changed from HMLA-773, Detachment A to HMLA-775, Detachment A, in accordance with a 4th MAW unit realignment strategy.
 During March 2000, HMLA-775 Detachment A moved from Willow Grove to Cambria Airport, Johnstown, Pennsylvania.
 In 2008 HMLA-775 Detachment A became HMLA-773 Detachment B.

 In 2001, Marine Air Control Squadron 24 (MACS-24), Detachment B, NAS Willow Grove, was deactivated.

 In 2011, MAG-49 moved from NAS Willow Grove to Joint Base McGuire-Dix-Lakehurst due to former's BRAC-directed closure.

-On June 16, 2016, Site Support Warner Robins also known as MAG-49 Detachment Alpha at Robins Air Force Base was deactivated.
+On 16 June 2016, Site Support Warner Robins also known as MAG-49 Detachment Alpha at Robins Air Force Base was deactivated.